zmorehouse/gradshow/README.md

-# Gradshow
+# gradshow
 An assignment focused on redesigning and developing the ANU Gradshow website.
-Currently a work in progress.